The Vicious Cycle Big Pharma Doesn’t Want You To Know About (Hint: It’s Made Worse By Popular Osteoporosis Drugs)

 “One of the alterable factors that affects renal function is dietary.”1 writes Frassetto.

 Fortunately, you can control what you eat and drink – both the “alterable factors” that influence renal efficiency and health.
 Savers already know the importance of an alkalizing diet (80% alkalizing foods, 20% acidifying) to maintain and improve bone density and strength.
-In fact, the Save Our Bones Program nutritional plan also protects your kidneys, since it doesn’t contain acidifying chemicals found in processed foods.
+In fact, the Osteoporosis Reversal Program nutritional plan also protects your kidneys, since it doesn’t contain acidifying chemicals found in processed foods.

 But in addition to this diet, a periodic cleanse is essential.
 It breaks the bone-damaging vicious cycle and kick-starts a healthy, bone-building cycle in its place.
 A cleanse makes the 80/20 diet more effective because it helps your kidneys function more efficiently and removes dangerous toxins, setting the stage for your bone-building success.